-Ste Action

-p

-1 Click on the drop-down arrow in the 'Type' field for the Source Package, or for the Target Package.
+Action Click on the drop-down arrow in the 'Type' field for the Source Package, or for the Target Package.

+2 Find the required element type in the list and click on it.
+The Relationship Matrix content automatically refreshes.
 3 If necessary, repeat the process to select a specific element type in the other Package.
-2 Find the required element type in the list and click on it.
-The Relationship Matrix content automatically